cruzdariel/how_is_mco_today/README.md

 ## 🧮 The scoring model
-The former scoring model represented a simple fraction:
+The former scoring model used to represent a simple fraction:

 $$\text{Score V1} = \frac{\text{No. of On Time Departures}}{\text{No. of Total Departures}}$$